cdluminate/ProdL/ProdL.md

 In order to gain an in-depth image on computer programming (whatever in interpreted language or compiled language), it is suggested to be aware of how compilers work.

+TODO: GPU is not always faster than CPU -- `cudaMemcpy` is not something trivial.

 ### 0.5.
 Operating System and POSIX